1986/87 SEASON REVIEW

 A strong squad played at the G-Mex in the Guinness Soccer Six but City failed to progress past the group stage.

-The visit of West Ham saw a good 3-1 win for Jimmy Frizzell’s men and then they earned a good point at Coventry drawing 2-2.
+The visit of West Ham saw a new ‘Hi-Tech’ electronic information board unveiled at the Platt Lane end, and a good 3-1 win for Jimmy Frizzell’s men and then they earned a good point at Coventry drawing 2-2.

 The Christmas period saw a good 1-0 home win against Sheffield Wednesday on Boxing Day, however the Blues were embarrassed at Charlton losing 5-0 in the last game of 1986.